RyanEliopoulos/c_hashtable/README.txt

     1).
 The first function provides the logic for comparing two Data objects so the hash table can determine when there is a reptition of data.
     2).
 The second must provide the logic for freeing all memory tied up in an individual Data object.

+    The typedef for these two functions exist within the hash.h file as entryCompareFnx and fnxFreeData

 Program Execution:
     wordpairs <-count> fileName1 <fileName2> <fileName3> ...